Topspap/Eagle-OCR/README.md

 then if the photo has text detected the result will be pasted into the photo note "annotation" && the photo will be tagged with "Auto_OCR"

-or if the photo has no text detected nothing will happen
+or if the photo has no text detected it will be tagged with "No_OCR"

+**Aslo note:**
-**Aslo note:** if the photo already has note (annotation) more than 3 charecters it will be ignored and not tag will be added to it
+photos that already has note (annotation) more than 3 charecters it will be ignored and no tag will be added to it

+photos that has any of the following tags will be ignore from the process: "Auto_OCR", "No_OCR", "Broken_OCR"

 you can keep the photo in their original folder but also add them to "OCR_Process" folder to be processed, after process is done you can just remove them from "OCR_Process" folder.